numbat70/inclusion2021/index.md

 - if you need something from me, be explicit about it as I don't always pick up light cues

 <p style="margin-bottom: 0">Two articles about the concept and one blog post from the Digital Team</p>
-- [A user manual for Dan (2nd edition)](https://dasbarrett.medium.com/a-user-manual-for-dan-2nd-edition-d120d603b2) - Medium article by Dan Barrett
+- <a href="https://dasbarrett.medium.com/a-user-manual-for-dan-2nd-edition-d120d603b2" target="_blank">A user manual for Dan (2nd edition)</a> - Medium article by Dan Barrett
-- [A user manual for me](https://cassierobinson.medium.com/a-user-manual-for-me-d3a851fbc694) - Medium article by Cassie Robinson
+- <a href="https://cassierobinson.medium.com/a-user-manual-for-me-d3a851fbc694" target="_blank">A user manual for me</a>[ - Medium article by Cassie Robinson
-- [A user manual for Lindsay](https://design.scotentblog.co.uk/a-user-manual-for-lindsay/) - blog post from Lindsay Branston
+- <a href="https://design.scotentblog.co.uk/a-user-manual-for-lindsay/" target="_blank">A user manual for Lindsay</a> - blog post from Lindsay Branston

 <a href="#" class="button">Back to top</a>